Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/index.rst.txt

     All game elements

 :Vehicle:
-    Two kinds of vehcles are on the road in the game, the beetles and the double decker bus.
+    Two kinds of vehicles are on the road in the game, the beetles and the double-decker bus.
 When the player avatar crash with the vehicle, one health point will be deducted.

 :Soldier:
-    Due that Elinging violate the traffic rules, soldiers and on the road will start chasing down Elinging during the running, the speed of soldier has been set to slightly faster than the running speed of Elingling thus Elingling need to ride a bicycle in order to escape away from the soldiers.
+    Due that Elinging violates the traffic rules, soldiers and on the road will start chasing down Elinging during the running, the speed of soldier has been set to slightly faster than the running speed of Elingling thus Elingling need to ride a bicycle in order to escape away from the soldiers.

 :Bicycle:
     The Santander bicycle grants Elinging 3 seconds of speed buff.
-In addition, Elinging enters the invincible mode when riding the bicycle where she can bascially knock away the vehcles on the road.
+In addition, Elinging enters the invincible mode when riding the bicycle where she can basically knock away the vehicles on the road.

 .. |soldier_chasing| image:: _static/index/screenshot_soldier_chasing.png
     :align: middle